 What are Cool Deck Coatings?

 Resurfacing concrete pool decks is not something new.
 Although it provides a ton of benefits, there is just one issue that needs to be addressed: hot surface.
 When a pool deck gets exposed to tremendous heat all day, the surface gets pretty hot.
 Too hot, in fact, for bare feet.
 Imagine having to wear and remove flip flops each and every time you need to get in or out of the pool.
 Very inconvenient, indeed.
-Many concrete companies have created their own versions, such as Kool Decking and Sundek Classic Texture.
-The most common and most recommended method is a spray knockdown texture.
+Many concrete companies have created their own versions, such as Kool decking The most common and most recommended method is a spray knockdown texture.

 Cool to the Touch